integromat/gateway/README.md

 })
 ```

-**IMPORTANT:** Server always wait for the acknowledgement before it send another action to the client.
+**IMPORTANT:** Server always wait for the acknowledgement before it sends another action to the client.

 ## License